What is the main source of law authorising this entity form?

 The main documents to be lodged with the Registrar at Companies House on incorporation are:

-• Form IN01 – to include information in relation to the company’s intended principal business activities and a statement of capital, initial shareholdings and persons with significant control (amongst other things);
+- Form IN01 – to include information in relation to the company's intended principal business activities, a statement of capital, initial shareholdings and persons with significant control (PSCs), along with confirmation that the subscribers wish to form the company for lawful purposes (among other things);

 Involvement of notary, company register, governmental authorities